basisproject/paper/src/01-defining-the-goals-of-basis.md

 ## Credit system

-In exchange for labor, credits are given to workers.
-Workers can have a wage multiplier that magnifies the number of credits they get for each hour worked.
-For instance, working eight hours with a wage multiplier of three means 24 credits would be given.
-The wage multiplier, like a wage, is decided beforehand by the worker and the company.
+In exchange for labor, credits are transferred to workers.
+How many credits per-hour or per-year is a decision made between the worker and the company, and is effectively the same as a wage in a market system.

 When credits are spent (exchanged for products or services), they are destroyed.
 This way, they do not enter the productive economy but rather only serve as a means to track any member's contribution.

-Each credit can also have a variable set of resources associated with it that allow spending on items that contain those resources.
+The *price* of products (how many credits are used to purchase items) is a function of not just how much labor went into creating that product, but the resources (such as raw materials) and the socially-decided credit value for each of those resources.

 ## Asset management